 - Both gorilla parks in Congo are located very far away from the main airport of Congo and to access you need to pass either via Uganda or Rwanda hence leading to an increase in the transport costs as well as extra VISA costs.

-Yes this is very possible for you to engage in gorilla trekking in more than 1 destination and this has its own benefits as it gives you an opportunity to have an experience of gorilla trekking in various destinations.
+Yes, this is very possible for you to engage in gorilla trekking in more than 1 destination and this has its own benefits as it gives you an opportunity to experience gorilla trekking in Africa‘s various destinations.
 For example, if you do double gorilla tracking in Uganda you have an opportunity to see gorillas in 2 different gorilla parks or even in four different sectors of Bwindi

-When you engage in double gorilla tracking in Congo you’re presented with an opportunity to encounter 2 different gorilla subspecies which rare mountain gorillas in Virunga national park or eastern lowland gorillas are found in Kahuzi Biega National Park.
+When you engage in double gorilla trekking in Congo you’re presented with an opportunity to encounter 2 different gorilla subspecies rare mountain gorillas in Virunga national park or eastern lowland gorillas found in Kahuzi Biega National Park.